Jasonium/DataCleaningProject/README.md

 the relevant columns from the data in Step 1 by choosing only variable names with mean() and std() (lines 47-49).
 There are 66 such measurements.
 The smaller data table is mergedDataMeanStd (line 50).
 3. Use descriptive activity names to name the activities in the data set.
-  - Replace column 2 of my smaller data table using the name of the activities read in from Step 0 using subsetting (line 53).
+  - Replace column 2 of smaller data table using the name of the activities read in from Step 1 using subsetting (line 53).
   - For example, if mergedDataMeanStd[5,2] is 3, then replace this with the activity numbered 3 (Walking Downstairs) by accessing activities[5,2] and storing it in mergedDataMeanStd[5,2].
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately label the data set with descriptive variable names.
-  - Remove "()" since this might be confusing to R (line 58).
+  - Remove "()" since this might be confusing to R or users of R (line 58).
   - Remove hyphens and make things more descriptive.
   - Replace "-mean" with "Mean" and "-std" with "StandardDev" to be more descriptive (lines 59 & 60).
   - Remove remaining hyphens before the axis variables (line 61).